How to Make Low Carb Ice Cream with Matcha Tea Powder

 • It’s not addictive like coffee, so you don’t need to drink it all day to get your fix.
 Plus, it’s way better for your teeth – no staining, and it can even help fight coffee breath.

-• Matcha tea is touted to help weight loss since it increases your metabolism.
+• Matcha tea is touted to aid in weight loss, as it is believed to increase metabolism.

 A serving of Matcha Tea Ice Cream on a black bowl on a wooden mat.

-Carbs and Servings in Matcha Tea Ice Cream
+Carbs and Servings in this Matcha Tea Ice Cream Recipe

 This recipe yields 4 cups of delectable Matcha Tea Ice Cream, each serving size (a scoop) measuring approximately ¼ cup.
-Each serving contains 8.6g of total carbs, but thanks to Matcha tea powder’s 5.1g fibre per serving, the net carbs are only around 3.5g.
+Each serving contains 8.6g of total carbs, but thanks to the 5.1g of fibre in Matcha tea powder per serving, the net carbs are only around 3.5g.

 Ingredients to make Matcha Tea Ice Cream